 - Extension cords (without integrated UL approved surge protectors)

-- Flammable decorations, including hanging wall and ceiling products, such as tapestries, posters, and flags, which may not cover more than 50% of any one wall space to prevent any item from igniting and spreading a fire faster
+- Flammable decorations.
+Hanging wall and ceiling products, such as tapestries, posters, and flags, may not cover more than 50% of any one wall space to prevent any item from igniting and spreading a fire faster

 - Halogen/floor torchiere lights